guidance-guarantee-programme/pension_guidance/content/pension_types.md

 - SSAS (Small Self Administered Schemes)
 - Stakeholder pension

+^Pension Wise only provides guidance on what you can do with a defined contribution pension.
+For guidance on a defined benefit pension go to [The Pensions Advisory Service](http://www.pensionsadvisoryservice.org.uk/).^

-## Final salary or career average (defined benefit)
+## Defined benefit (final salary or career average)

+These are sometimes known as ‘final salary’ or ‘career average’ pensions.
+Defined benefit pensions are nearly always workplace pensions arranged by your employer.

-This is always a type of workplace pension.
-They give you an income based on your salary, length of service and a calculation made under the rules of your pension scheme.
+How much you get depends on your salary, how long you’ve worked for your employer and a calculation made under the rules of your pension scheme.

-The official term for these pension types is ‘defined benefit’.

-With final salary or career average pensions, your employer guarantees a certain amount each year when you retire.
+Your provider guarantees a certain amount each year when you retire.

-^You can get help with final salary and career average pensions at [The Pensions Advisory Service](http://www.pensionsadvisoryservice.org.uk/)^

-## When you can take your money

-You can normally start taking money from a defined contribution pension from the age of 55.
-This is subject to the rules of your pension scheme.

-Check with your provider.
-In some circumstances you can take your pension earlier.

 ## The State Pension

 The pension you get from the government is called the State Pension.
 You get it when you reach [State Pension age](https://www.gov.uk/calculate-state-pension/y/age).

-The most you can currently get from the basic State Pension is £115.95.
-You don’t normally get it automatically - you have to [claim the State Pension](https://www.gov.uk/state-pension/how-to-claim).
+You don’t normally get it automatically – you have to [claim the State Pension](https://www.gov.uk/state-pension/how-to-claim).

+The most you can currently get from the basic State Pension is £119.30.

-If you reach State Pension age on or after 6 April 2016 you’ll get the [new State Pension](https://www.gov.uk/new-state-pension).
+If you reached State Pension age on or after 6 April 2016 you’ll get the [new State Pension](https://www.gov.uk/new-state-pension).